Background & training

 Voyager, Illuminate Plymouth 2018 & 2019

-The ship is built on a trailer, towed by bicycle, which 'sailed' around the streets of Royal William Yard, interacting with the public at this hugely successful festival.
-The final Illuminate Festival - postponed from 2020 - is now planned for late 2021.
+The ship is built on a trailer, towed by bicycle, which 'sailed' around the streets of Royal William Yard, interacting with the public at this hugely successful festival of light.

 Wadebridge Christmas Wonderland 2019